oluwaseunadenuga/SpiderFoot-OSINT-Lab/README.md

 ## Disclaimer

-> This project was conducted in a **controlled, authorized lab environment** for educational and portfolio purposes only.
+> This project was conducted in a **controlled, authorised lab environment** for educational and portfolio purposes only.
-> No real organisations, systems, or individuals were targeted without explicit authorisation.
+> No real organisations, systems or individuals were targeted without explicit authorisation.
-> All IP addresses, domain names, and email addresses shown are simulated or anonymized.
+> All IP addresses, domain names and email addresses shown are simulated or anonymized.

 ---